Ahmosys/DockerSymfony/README.md

   $ cd your_project_folder/
 ```
 And that's it!
 You can use the ```composer```, ```npm```, and ```symfony``` commands :)

+## Feedback

+If you have any ideas for improvement don't hesitate to open a pull request!
+It's always a pleasure :)

 ## Authors

 - [@Ahmosys](https://www.github.com/Ahmosys)